 However, around 11 March she grounded on “the Spaniards”.
 On the 12th assistance arrived and got her off, but she grounded easily as the tide fell.
 She was not leaking and had to wait for the wind to get free.

-The Chapman, of “700” tons, built at Whitby in 1777, and with Chapman, owner, next appears in the 1784 Lloyd’s Register.
-Her master is Dawson, and her trade is “Onega”-London.
+The Chapman and with Chapman now as owner, next appears in the 1784 Lloyd’s Register.
+Her master is Dawson, and her trade is “Onega”, London.

 1786-87 Voyage#2 for British East India Company